sampixel/Gramble/README.md

 - post(`@param` $route, `@param` $callback)
     - $route `string` The requested route
     - $callback `array` The array containing class and method name
-        - `@param` The name of class to trigger written as namespace
+        - `@param` The name of the class to trigger written as static namespace class
-        - `@param` The name of method to trigger written as string
+        - `@param` The name of the method to trigger written as string
         ```php
         <?php
         ...